bitshares/docs.bitshares.org/_sources/meta/contribute-graphene.txt

 Backend Development
 ####################

-The *Grapehen* toolkit has been released under MIT license and is thus open for anyone to contribute and improve.
+The *Graphene* toolkit has been released under MIT license and is thus open for anyone to contribute and improve.

 Due to the decentralized nature of development in combination with the